Allentown and Auburn Railroad: ALLN206

-In 1997, #11 was moved to Jim Thorpe, PA and used for Rail Tours Inc. Keeping its number, #11 was used as a yard switcher and for tourist trains.
-When Rail Tours Inc. ceased running train in 2005 #11, along with most of the rest of the equipment, was sold to the Reading & Northern Railroad.

-One year later the Allentown and Auburn Railroad purchased the locomotive.
-It would spend a couple of years stored in Pittston, PA before arriving at the railroad's interchange in Topton, PA in 2014.
+In 1997, #11 was moved to Jim Thorpe and used for Rail Tours Inc. Keeping its number, #11 was used as a yard switcher and for tourist trains.
+When Rail Tours Inc. ceased running train in 2005 #11 and most of the rest of the equipment was sold to the Reading and Northern Railroad.
+One year later, the Allentown and Auburn Railroad purchased the locomotive.
+It spent a couple of years stored in Pittston before arriving at the railroad's interchange in Topton in 2014.

 Engine #11 was renumbered ALLN 206, returning it to its as build number.
 Still wearing its Rail Tours Inc. paint for some time, #206 received a coat of black primer just in time for the first passenger trips out of Kutztown, Pa for Easter of 2015.
-Soon after #206 was painted Pullman green to resemble similar engines used by the Reading Railroad.
+Soon after #206 was painted Pullman green to resemble similar engines used by the Reading Co.